beanvalidation/beanvalidation.org/logo/licensing.md

 ---
-title: Licensing of the beanvalidation logo
+title: Licensing of the Bean Validation logo
 author: Hendrik Ebbers
 ---